Being location independent is a way of working, a way of living and – more than anything – it’s a mindset, a way of being…

 - Jonathan would set up his own freelance graphic design business (he’s now an illustrator).

-- Lea would continue running her health & fitness coaching business whilst building up the business/marketing coaching side (coaching & consulting for other fitness professionals to improve their businesses) which she seemed to have fallen into.
+- I would continue running my health & fitness coaching business whilst building up the business/marketing coaching side (coaching & consulting for other fitness professionals to improve their businesses) which I seemed to have fallen into.

 While our fledgling businesses were generating enough income to cover our outgoings, we were plagued by the niggling worry that there was no guarantee it would continue that way…